codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 Configure the email notifications you want to receive for builds based on the build status: only successful, only failed, or for both successful and failed builds.

+>**NOTES**:
-> By default, email notifications for builds are disabled for _all users_.
+By default, email notifications for builds are disabled for _all users_.<br><br> When you enable notifications, remember that you will receive notifications only for those builds:<br>
-  When you enable notifications, remember that you will receive notifications only for the builds that you have permissions to access.
+>- That you have permissions to access.
 If you don’t have access to a pipeline, you will not have access also to its builds.
+>- Launched automatically by Git/Cron triggers.
+To enable email notifications also for builds launched manually, select the **Report notification on pipeline execution** option in the Git/Cron Settings for the specific pipeline.
+See [Git](({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) and [Cron]({{site.baseurl}}/docs/pipelines/triggers/cron-triggers/) triggers.

+<br><br>

 * In **Notifications**, define the email address and select the notifications:
   * Email address for the notifications.
 By default, it's the same address you used to [sign up]({{site.baseurl}}/docs/administration/account-user-management/create-codefresh-account/).
 * Select the build statuses for which to receive notifications.

 {% include image.html